vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![very lucky](img/2025-07-21-img-0006.png)

-At first glance, you might think the JDK team picked 13 as a random or quirky number, but it's actually the official WebSocket protocol version defined in [RFC 6455, section 4.1](https://datatracker.ietf.org/doc/html/rfc6455#section-4.1).
-The "lucky number" comment is a playful jab, poking fun at 13's notorious "unlucky" status in many cultures while nodding to its critical role in the WebSocket handshake.
-It's not random: it's the version that ensures your Java WebSocket client talks smoothly with servers worldwide.
-Just a bit of geeky wit from the JDK folks!
+At first glance, you might assume the JDK team chose 13 as some kind of inside joke or random quirky number.
+Plot twist: it's actually the official WebSocket protocol version defined in [RFC 6455, section 4.1](https://datatracker.ietf.org/doc/html/rfc6455#section-4.1).

+The "lucky number" comment is a delicious slice of irony: poking fun at 13's infamous reputation as the unluckiest number in many cultures, while acknowledging its absolutely critical role in WebSocket handshakes.
+It's not random at all; it's the precise version number that ensures your Java WebSocket client can communicate seamlessly with servers worldwide.

+Just a little geeky wit from the JDK folks, proving that even the most standardized protocols can inspire a chuckle!

 </details>